Native Butterfly Host Plants for the Willamette Valley in Oregon (listed by plant)

 Orthocarpos: Edith’s Checkerspot

-Pea: Western Tailed Blue, Eastern Tailed Blue, Silvery Blue, Orange Sulfur
+Pea: Clouded Sulfur, Eastern Tailed Blue, Western Tailed Blue, Silvery Blue, Orange Sulfur

 Polygonums: Purplish Copper, Gray Hairstreak